MicrosoftDocs/powerbi-docs/powerbi-docs/paginated-reports/paginated-reports-samples.md

 :::image type="content" source="media/paginated-reports-samples/paginated-report-labels.png" alt-text="Screenshot of Paginated report labels.":::

-Label reports are usually simple in layout but have a few unique characteristics.
-A rectangular data region is repeated across rows and columns on the printed page.
-This self-contained paginated report sample is a multi-column report sized to fit the print layout of the mailing label template.
+This is a self-contained paginated report sample.
+It's a multi-column report perfectly sized to fit the print layout of the mailing label template.

-It is simple yet has unique characteristics such as layout and repeated data across pages.
-This kind of report is easy to create using paginated reports.
-It showcases these paginated-report features:

-- Use of data region such as tablix (the data region underlying both tables and matrixes).
-- Rectangles using expression placeholders.
+Label reports are usually simple but have a few unique characteristics to create a paginated label:

+- A tablix with a fixed column count of three, with defined column spacing.
+- A rectangular data region that repeats across rows and columns on the printed page.
+- A report parameter to select the content to be shown in each rectangular data region.

 Data source: Included in the .rdl